 A funeral is used to mark the end of a person's life here on earth.
 Family and friends come together to express grief, give thanks for the life lived and commend the person into God's keeping.
 These can be a small, quiet ceremony or a large occasion in a packed church.
 Everyone is entitled to either a burial or cremation service (funeral) or to have their ashes buried in their local parish churchyard by their local parish priest regardless of whether they attended church or not.

-So the Church is here to serve you in your time of sadness.
+So, at St Augustine Church we are here to serve you in your time of sadness.
 Each person is unique – in personality and in life experience.
-A Church of England funeral allows you to give thanks for the unique person you knew and loved in a way that gives comfort and hope
+A Church of England funeral allows you to give thanks for the unique person you knew and loved in a way that gives comfort and hope.